jkoether/Terrain_Trails/README.md

 * trail_gpx - gpx file to use for trail path
 * edge_width - width of terrian border with no path cutouts
 * max_print_size - maximum print dimension.  will scale and rotate print to fit this.
+* tiles - number of tiles to use for terrain print
 * water_drop - water ways printed slightly lower than other paths and terrain
 * load_area - overide automatic area selection
 * resolution - 10 or 30, for 10/30 meter resolution DEM.